aylinayt/PolypDetection/README.md

 A colonoscopy is a medical procedure used to examine the interior of the colon and rectum.
 During the procedure, a long, flexible tube with a camera (colonoscope) is inserted through the rectum to allow the doctor to view the entire colon.
 This procedure is essential for detecting polyps, cancers, and other abnormalities.

 ### Statistics of Missed Polyps
 Colonoscopy is great when it comes to colorectal cancer screening, yet it is not perfect.
 Studies have shown that **22% to 28%** of polyps and **20% to 24%** of adenomas are missed during colonoscopies.
 This high miss rate can lead to the development of interval cancers, which are cancers that occur between regular screenings.
 The integration of AI in colonoscopy procedures has shown promise in reducing these miss rates.
-For instance, AI-assisted colonoscopies have demonstrated a significant reduction in the miss rate of precancerous polyps, from 32.4% to 15.5%.
+For instance, AI-assisted colonoscopies have demonstrated a significant reduction in the miss rate of precancerous polyps, from **32.4% to 15.5%**.

 ### How AI Can Solve the Problem
 Artificial Intelligence (AI) can enhance the detection of polyps during colonoscopies by using deep learning algorithms to analyze real-time video feeds.
 These AI systems can identify polyps that might be missed by the human eye, especially small or flat ones.
 By marking potential polyps in real-time, AI assists endoscopists in making more accurate diagnoses and decisions.
 This not only improves detection rates but also reduces the overall cost and time of the procedure.

 ## Other Solutions Out There
 ### Existing AI Tools for Polyp Detection
 There are several commercial products available that utilize AI for polyp detection.
-One notable example is the GI Genius™ Intelligent Endoscopy Module by Medtronic.
+One notable example is the **GI Genius™** Intelligent Endoscopy Module by Medtronic.
 This system uses AI to assist endoscopists by highlighting potential polyps in real-time during colonoscopies.
-Studies have shown that the GI Genius™ module can increase adenoma detection rates by up to 14.4%.
-Another example is the EndoBRAIN® by Cybernet Systems, which also uses AI to improve the detection and characterization of polyps during endoscopic procedures.
+Studies have shown that the GI Genius™ module can increase adenoma detection rates by up to **14.4%**.
+Another example is the **EndoBRAIN®** by Cybernet Systems, which also uses AI to improve the detection and characterization of polyps during endoscopic procedures.

 ## Model
 ### Technologies Used